lhcb/starterkit-lessons/building-decays-part1.md

 > ## Debugging your selection chain {.callout}
-> The `PhysSelPython.Wrappers` offers a very useful utility for debugging your selection chains, called `PrintSelection`.
+> The `PhysConf.Selections` offers a very useful utility for debugging your selection chains, called `PrintSelection`.
 > It gets a `Selection` as input and it can be used the same way, except it will print the decay tree everytime making use of the `PrintDecayTree` algorithm which was discussed in the [Exploring a DST](http://lhcb.github.io/first-analysis-steps/05-interactive-dst.html) lesson.
 >
 > For more complex debugging, one can setup `DaVinci` with `graphviz` (see more details [here](http://www.graphviz.org))